-Science and research reveal that our brains work on multiple frequencies.
+Science and research reveal that our brains work on frequencies.
 Our natural alert waking frequency is Beta in the 16-30 Hz range.
-Studies show that successful deep meditation happens around the border line between alpha and theta (7-8 Hz).
+Studies show that deep meditation occurs between alpha and theta (7-8 Hz).
 The aim of this system is to train the brain to go down to that ideal meditation frequency.
-Using traditional meditation methods, it takes a while to enter the meditative state, especially for beginners.
-The use of Brainwave Entrainment speeds up this deepening process and also helps to keep the meditator at the desired state for the entire session – more meditation in less time.
+With traditional methods, beginners find it hard to enter and maintain the meditative state.
+Our system with Brainwave entrainment guides the brain to the best frequency for meditation.
+No user action required (aside from listening) – more meditation in less time.

 On completion of the ten levels in this system, you will be able to get as much out of a meditation session as an experienced Zen monk, but in less time!

-There are plenty of benefits to be had by just using Brainwave Entrainment alone.
+Plenty of benefits may be had by using Brainwave Entrainment alone.
 The bonus sessions available with the “complete” membership include sessions with health and focus benefits.
 For example – Creative Focus, Healthy Blood Pressure & super learning.
 These sessions employ protocols targeting specific brainwave frequencies.

 For quite a while the benefits available from meditation have been the talk of the town.
 But is it just hype?
-Health benefits for the latest superfood or exercise fad often get blown out of proportion on the Internet, but with meditation, there is plenty good research to back up the claims:
+Health benefits for the latest superfood or exercise fad often get blown out of proportion on the Internet.
+With meditation, there is plenty good research to back up the claims:

 Meditation Health Benefits

 |Improved immune function||Alterations in Brain and Immune Function Produced by Mindfulness Meditation